yeasy/learning_pickleball/20_faq_en.md

 **Answer**: Sports are essentially similar with each other.
 Ball games are all about power (both explosive and stamina), speed, spin and placement.
 However, different sports differ in form and focus.

-Tennis has the highest requirements for strength, just like the broadsword, emphasizing wide opening and closing, and beating the opponents like breaking a bamboo; badminton has the highest requirements for speed and placement control, just like swordsmanship, pays attention to agility and elegance, and strikes back; table tennis has not only speed, but also the quickest rotation.
-Like a dagger, its shot is often unexpected and unpredictable; while the pickleball is like a nunchaku, both soft and firm, with both the drive and spin from tennis, the smash, drop, lob and footwork from badminton, and the push, block and dink from table tennis.
+Tennis has the highest requirements for strength, just like the broadsword, emphasizing wide opening and closing, and beating the opponents like breaking a bamboo; badminton has the highest requirements for speed and placement control, just like swordsmanship, pays attention to agility and elegance, and strikes back; table tennis has not only the quickest rhythm, but also the strongest rotation.
+Like a dagger, its shot is often unexpected and unpredictable; while the pickleball is like a nunchaku, both soft and firm, with the drive skills from tennis, the smash and control from badminton, and the quick rhythm and dink from table tennis.

 ## [Q6] What are the key differences between amateur players and professional players?